-For example, the very concept of passing down certain data protection obligations by way of contract is the foundational principle of the SCCs, which aim to provide an effective method to safeguard personal data transfers on an international scale.
+For example, the very concept of passing down certain data protection obligations by way of contract is a foundational principle of the SCCs, which aim to provide an effective method to safeguard personal data transfers on an international scale.
 These obligations may extend not only to transfers to the initial recipient (referred to as the “data importer” under the SCCs), but also serve to ensure accountability for onward transfers to other third parties.

 Secondly, the requirement for the recipient to notify the network operator if a local law prevents it from complying with the terms of the contract is also contained in the SCCs.
-This provides a means to prevent parties from seeking exemption from their contractual obligations due to local law requirements, and ensures that the data exporter is informed of changes in local laws that might affect a recipients ability to fulfill its obligations.
+This provides a means to prevent parties from seeking exemption from their contractual obligations due to local law requirements, and ensures that the data exporter is informed of changes in local laws that might affect a recipient’s ability to fulfill its obligations.

 Finally, the Draft Measures introduce a third-party beneficiary clause that is also found in the SCCs and gives individuals a legal means to enforce their rights and claim compensation for breaches of certain contractual provisions that result in harm to their personal data.
-This is reinforced by the fact that an individual must be provided a copy of the contract upon request, and a network operator may be required to pay compensation for the contractual violations of a recipient or for an improper onward transfer.
+This is reinforced by the fact that an individual must be provided a copy of the contract upon request, and a network operator may be required to pay compensation for the contractual violations of a recipient or for an unlawful onward transfer.

 The provisions in the Draft Measures are also similar in certain respects to the EU’s BCRs.
-For example, the fact that parties must apply and undergo an assessment to receive approval for their cross-border transfers of personal data is somewhat analogous to BCRs, which involve an extensive and document-intensive review of a company’s data protection practices as part of the approval process.
+For example, the fact that parties must apply and undergo an assessment to receive approval for their cross-border transfers of personal data is somewhat analogous to the BCRs, which involve an extensive and document-intensive review of a company’s data protection practices as part of the approval process.

-We emphasize that any similarities between these regimes are observed at a high level and at an early stage of development of the Draft Measures.
+However, we emphasize that any similarities between these regimes are observed at a high level and at an early stage of development of the Draft Measures.
 While it may be interesting to consider these resemblances from a comparative law perspective, in reality the legal traditions and enforcement regimes in Europe and China are vastly different, and will likely remain as such for well into the future.